Rachel Corrie: Activities in Gaza

-Water well protecting efforts
+Water-well protecting efforts

 According to a January 2003 article by Gordon Murray, a fellow ISM activist, in the last month of her life Corrie "spent a lot of time at the Canada Well helping protect Rafah municipal workers" who were trying to repair damage to the well done by Israeli bulldozers.
 Canada Well was built in 1999 with CIDA funding.
 It, along with El Iskan Well, had supplied more than 50% of Rafah's water before the damage.
 The city had been under "strict rationing (only a few hours of running water on alternate days)" since.
 Murray writes that ISM activists were maintaining a presence there since "Israeli snipers and tanks routinely shot at civilian workers trying to repair the wells."
 In one of her reports, Corrie wrote that despite her group's having received permission from the Israeli District Command Office and the fact that they were carrying "banners and megaphones the activists and workers were fired upon several times over a period of about one hour.
 One of the bullets came within two metres of three internationals and a municipal water worker close enough to spray bits of debris in their faces as it landed at their feet."

-Controversy over protest against the Iraq War
+Burning an American flag while protesting the Iraq War

 While in Gaza, Corrie took part in a demonstration as part of the February 15, 2003 anti-war protest against the invasion of Iraq.
 She was photographed burning a makeshift U.S. flag.

-After her death the ISM released a statement quoting Corrie's parents on the widely circulated picture of the incident:
+After her death, the ISM released a statement quoting Corrie's parents on the widely circulated picture of the incident:

 In the words of Rachel's parents: "The act, while we may disagree with it, must be put into context.
 Rachel was partaking in a demonstration in Gaza opposing the War on Iraq.
 She was working with children who drew two pictures, one of the American flag, and one of the Israeli flag, for burning.
 Rachel said that she could not bring herself to burn the picture of the Israeli flag with the Star of David on it, but under such circumstances, in protest over a drive towards war and her government's foreign policy that was responsible for much of the devastation that she was witness to in Gaza, she felt it OK to burn the picture of her own flag.
 We have seen photographs of memorials held in Gaza after Rachel's death in which Palestinian children and adults honor our daughter by carrying a mock coffin draped with the American flag.
 We have been told that our flag has never been treated so respectfully in Gaza in recent years.
 We believe Rachel brought a different face of the United States to the Palestinian people, a face of compassion.
 It is this image of Rachel with the American flag that we hope will be remembered most.